colinky/colinky/README.md

 ### Hi there 👋.
 Welcome To My Github.

-- 🔭 Sadly, I’m currently working on a tech-away financial institution now.
+- 🔭 I’m currently working as a data scientist on a financial institution now.
-  * But some part of my professional experience includes the work at the tech-related firm.
+  * Also, some part of my professional experience includes the work at the tech-related firm.
 - 🌱 I’m currently learning the analytic approaches and techniques to understand the situation in front of me.

 <!--